 There are multiple rumors in the medical community regarding NDT.
 The insidious nature of such medical myths has ultimately limited the accessibility of a drug that could significantly improve thyroid function and well-being.

-The most prominent misconceptions and untruths of NDT are as follows: NDT has the potential of transferring infectious diseases from the sourced animal, it increases the risk of heart disease, it has no scientific support or proven benefits, it is improperly formulated and contains too much T3, and all evidence supporting NDT is anecdotal.
-These statements are all false but the unfortunate truth is that many practitioners believe them.
-This has led many physicians to openly and wrongly claim that NDT is not a viable treatment for hypothyroidism – find out more thyroid lies your endocrinologist may be telling you.
+The most prominent misconceptions and untruths of NDT are: NDT has the potential of transferring infectious diseases from the sourced animal; it increases the risk of heart disease; it has no scientific support or proven benefits; it is improperly formulated and contains too much T3; all evidence supporting NDT is anecdotal.
+These statements are all false, but many practitioners believe them.
+This has led many physicians to openly and wrongly claim that NDT is not a viable treatment for hypothyroidism.

 A lack of information on NDT has fed into the propaganda that it is unsafe.
 Some may point to the fact that NDT never underwent the scrutiny of a “New Drug Application.”
 Because the drug was developed prior to the creation of the FDA it was grandfathered into legality.
 However, NDT has and continues to be regulated by the FDA and remains approved as a safe treatment option.